curtywang/csula-ee3445-final-project/README.md

 ## Getting this folder onto JupyterLab

-You can either manually upload every file, or simply hit the Blue + icon, then select "Terminal", then run the following command:
+You can either manually upload every file, or simply hit the Blue + icon (top left), then select "Terminal", then run the following command:

 `git clone https://github.com/curtywang/csula-ee3445-final-project/`

+Then, hit the little refresh circle button next to the Blue + icon and you will see this folder on DevCloud JupyterLab!

 ## Getting acquainted with job submission on Intel DevCloud for oneAPI